Pub Date: 1997

 Final Analysis of The Wild One

-This wasn’t a poorly written book.
+I can’t say I loved this book.
 My quibbles with Danelle Harmon’s The Wild One are all personal.
 When I dislike the main characters and feel icky about the plot, it’s hard to give a book a positive rating.
-Sure older brother Lucien, the supposed “Wicked One,” was an intriguing character, but one side character was not enough to make me enjoy The Defiant One.
+Sure older brother Lucien, the supposed “Wicked One,” was an intriguing character, but one side character was not enough to make me enjoy The Wild One.

 Juliet couldn’t make up her mind about what she wanted.
 Gareth is a wet-behind-the-ears college boy.
 While he developed some maturity, I couldn’t see him settling down and becoming a responsible husband and father for the long haul.